apalache-mc/apalache/docs/src/tutorials/pluscal-tutorial.md

 A simple solution is to add type annotations directly to the declarations in the generated TLA+ code.
 However, this solution is volatile.
-If we change the Pluscal code, our annotations will get overriden.
+If we change the Pluscal code, our annotations will get overridden.
 We propose another solution that is stable under modification of the Pluscal code.
 To this end, we introduce a new module called `BakeryTyped.tla` with the following contents: